Keycorp (KEY) Shares Down Despite Recent Market Volatility - News Heater

-The stock of Keycorp (NYSE: KEY) has decreased by 0.00 when compared to last closing price of 10.95.
-Despite this, the company has experienced a -3.86% fall in its stock price over the last five trading sessions.
+The stock of Keycorp (NYSE: KEY) has decreased by -0.90 when compared to last closing price of 12.19.
+Despite this, the company has experienced a 10.32% gain in its stock price over the last five trading sessions.
 InvestorPlace reported 2023-11-07 that Bill Gross, the Bond King, is back in the news this week.
 Last week, I detailed how Bill Gross focused on equity arbitrage opportunities while forecasting a recession.

 Is It Worth Investing in Keycorp (NYSE: KEY) Right Now?